Powerlearnproject/se-day1-assignment-Quol04/Quol_README.md

 #Part 1: Introduction to Software Engineering

 a) Explain what software engineering is and discuss its importance in the technology industry.
-    ###software engineering is the systematic process of the design, development, testing, deployment, and maintenance of software
+    ### Software engineering is the systematic process of the designing, developing, testing, deploying, and maintaining software
      that can solve real-world problems.
                       ###importance
      Supports Innovation and Digital Transformation.